ab-sharifi21/watchly/README.md

 ## Description

-Watchly makes it easy to find and enjoy movies and series.
-Explore popular titles, browse by genres, and search for what you love.
-Watch trailers in a mini player, scroll through endless content, or use pages to jump around.
-Fully responsive, so you can enjoy it anytime, anywhere, on any device.
-It’s built for fun and easy watching!
+Watchly is your personal movie and TV series companion.
+Discover trending content, browse by genres, and search for your favorites.
+Create an account to save movies to your favorites and watchlist, manage your profile, and get instant feedback with toast notifications.
+Watch trailers in a sleek modal player and enjoy a fully responsive experience on any device.

-## Key Feature
+## Key Features

+- **🔐 User Authentication**: Secure login and registration with password encryption.
+- **❤️ Favorites & Watchlist**: Save your favorite movies and series, and create a watchlist for later.
+- **👤 User Profile**: Update your display name, change password, and manage your account.
 - **🎥 Popular Titles**: Discover trending movies and series on the homepage.
 - **🔍 Search Functionality**: Quickly find movies and series by name.
-- **🎞️ Trailers in Mini Player**: Watch movie and series trailers in a sleek, responsive modal.
+- **🎞️ Trailers in Mini Player**: Watch trailers in a sleek, responsive modal.
-- **🗂️ Genre Browsing**: Explore movies and series by genres with dedicated pages.
+- **🗂️ Genre Browsing**: Explore content by genres with dedicated pages.
 - **📜 Infinite Scrolling**: Browse content seamlessly with endless scrolling.
 - **📄 Pagination**: Navigate content effortlessly with paginated sections.
 - **📑 Detailed Pages**: Access detailed information about individual movies and series.
+- **🔔 Toast Notifications**: Get instant feedback for all your actions.
 - **📱 Fully Responsive**: Enjoy Watchly on any device—desktop, tablet, or mobile.

 ## Installation